PelionIoT/nanostack-border-router/README.md

 $ yotta init
 ```

-### Selecting a Target Platform
+### Selecting the target platform

-A target platform is the hardware you want to use over which the border router will run.
+Target platform is the hardware on which the border router will run.
 There are hundreds of target platforms already available for you out of the box.
-However, if you wish to write your own target please follow the instructions at [Writing yotta targets](http://yottadocs.mbed.com/tutorial/targets.html).
+However, if you wish to write your own target please follow the instructions in [Writing yotta targets](http://yottadocs.mbed.com/tutorial/targets.html).
 You can even inherit from an existing yotta target.

-Some useful commands to dig target information are:
+Some useful commands:

 ```
 #display the current target
 yotta target